Here’s my guide to the 15 most beautiful and significant chapels in Italy.

 1. Palatine Chapel | Royal Palace, Palermo

-The Palatine Chapel is located in the center of the Royal Palace (also known as the Norman Palace) in Palermo Sicily.
-It's a UNESCO World Heritage Site, the gilded chapel of the Norman kings.
+The Palatine Chapel is certainly one of Italy’s most beautiful chapels.
+It’s located in the center of the Royal Palace (also known as the Norman Palace) in Palermo Sicily.
+It’s a UNESCO World Heritage Site, the gilded chapel of the Norman kings.
 Gold, mosaics, and marble cover every inch of the interior.

 The Palatine Chapel was built in 1132 by the first king of Sicily, Roger II.
 It was his prestige project.
 The chapel became the religious center of the palace, a compound which today is the seat of the Sicilian Parliament.